somogyijanos/cursor-chat-export/README.md

 ## Usage

-If you used the automated installation script, you can use the `python3 chat.py` command instead of `./chat.py` in the following examples.
-This is useful for quickly exporting the chat on your current project folder, by simply opening the terminal on it instead of having to copy python3 chat.pyer every time.

-Find where the `state.vscdb` is located on your computer.
+Find, where the `state.vscdb` is located in your computer.
 The table below may help:

 | OS               | Path                                                      |
 |------------------|-----------------------------------------------------------|